 Bronte Beach and Clovelly

-The small beach gems of Bronte and Clovelly are treasures.
-Nestled between famous Bondi and Coogee beaches in Sydney’s east, the sandy havens are beautiful, with seaside parks for picnics, ocean pools for protected swimming and a crystal-clear aquatic reserve for snorkelling and diving.
+Bronte and Clovelly are hidden treasures.
+Nestled between famous Bondi and Coogee beaches in Sydney’s east, they’re often overlooked by these little gems have a lot to offer.
+The sandy havens are beautiful, with seaside parks for picnics, ocean pools for protected swimming and a crystal-clear aquatic reserve for snorkelling and diving.

 A lovely green park with barbecue facilities and picnic tables makes this a great spot to spend the day if you don’t want to bake out on the sand.
 The beach itself is small but known for a strong swell, so for something calmer go to the southern headland you’ll find Bronte Baths, an ocean pool constructed in 1887.

 This is a sheltered bay with an ocean pool cut into the rocks on the southern headland.
 Concrete platforms and promenades on either side of the bay give it a European feel, with many choosing to lay their towels on the warmth of the concrete instead of the messiness of the sand.

 Clovelly Bay is part of the Bronte-Coogee Aquatic Reserve and makes for a tranquil snorkelling spot.
 You’ll discover an underwater haven teeming with colourful marine life such as blue groper, which locals nickname Bluey.

 Head further south to discover Gordons Bay.
 This secluded oasis is part of the aquatic reserve and protected by an offshore reef, making it a great diving spot with rocky reefs, sandflats and kelp forests.
 It’s pedestrian-only access via the coastal walk.